Scripting

 XYplorer Script Files

-Here we are talking popup menus that are user-defined by a text file.
+We are talking about popup menus that are user-defined by a text file.
 Let's make one:

 Create a new text file in any editor.